 We then developed a simulation procedure to investigate the effect of the numbers of traps and field-year replicates on the ability to detect cropping system effects on carabid and spider communities, based on three metrics: activity-density, richness and CWM body size.
+Although being very slow in computation time, simulation-based power analyses offer the advantage to be very flexible (Johnson et al. 2015).
 The dataset generated took into account the important variability caused by the trap location and field-year effects.
-This simulation approach also made it possible to analyse the effect of sampling effort when comparing more marked cropping system effects and to compare pairs of arthropod communities with metrics theoretically differing by -100% to +150%.
+This simulation approach also made it possible to analyse the effect of sampling effort when comparing more marked effects and to compare pairs of arthropod communities with metrics theoretically differing by -100% to +150%.

 Only very different communities could be significantly distinguished with a reasonable number of traps and field-year replicates.
 Indeed, a sampling design with ten pitfall traps per field and three field-year replicates was able to detect a 100% increase in carabid or spider activity-density between two cropping systems, but not smaller increases.
 Five traps were sufficient to distinguish between communities differing by 20 or 30% in CWM body size (for three and one field-year replicates, respectively), but the required sampling effort increased sharply for differences below this threshold.